technolygames/base-17/README.md

 (EN)
 A program made in Java 17 to manage a grocery.
 Features:
 - Can store data from a graphical table to database table
-- Employee, partners and providers data storage
+- Employee, partners and providers data storage and data preview
 - Employee, partners and providers image storage if it is need to make physical IDs
 - Employee, partners, providers, sold and stored items data display on a table or detailed window
 - Bill print